ICC Alaska

 EXPERIENCE REQUIREMENTS:

-• Bachelor’s degree and/or a minimum of 5 years of experience related to work in related field is
+• Bachelor’s degree and/or a minimum of 5 years of experience in a related field required.

 • Experience with Inuit or Alaska Native non-profit organizations is preferred.